HomeInventoryUpdated Inventory List BIR Sample Submission Guide 2025

 What is the Inventory List?

-The inventory list is an official record that provides a comprehensive breakdown of a company’s current stock, including raw materials, work-in-progress, finished goods, and other inventories at the end of the financial year.
-In the Philippines, companies are required by the BIR to submit an annual inventory list as part of their compliance with tax regulations.
+The inventory list is a key record of a company’s stock, covering raw materials, work-in-progress, finished goods, and other inventories at financial year-end.
+In the Philippines, the BIR requires businesses to submit this annually for tax compliance.

-This document is critical as it supports financial records and helps provide transparency regarding a business’s assets.
-Companies often wonder about the correct inventory list format BIR mandates, which can impact how they organize and present their inventory data.
+More than just a formality, this document supports financial records and ensures transparency over business assets.
+Many companies struggle with the inventory list format BIR mandates, as it affects how they organize and present their data.

 Penalties for Non-Compliance with Inventory List BIR Requirements